What is the best Tattoo Removal System for me?

 Many tattoo removal systems rely on only saline to attempt to lift the pigment out of the skin.
 However, without the initial acid step to break up the macrophages trapping the pigment molecules, there can only be limited success in most cases.

 Each removal session will take 1-2 hours.

-Initially as mentioned before, your tattoo may appear even “darker” at first.
-As the healing process progresses, your tattoo should lighten more and more with each session.
+As mentioned above, your tattoo may appear even “darker” at first.
+As the healing process progresses, your tattoo should lighten more with each session.
 Some people only need 2-3 sessions to lighten enough to then successfully cover with new pigment.
-Others need additional sessions.
-Each case is different and depends on numerous factors such as the desired end result, depth and darkness of initial pigment, color of initial pigment with relation to desired ending pigment, general skin and body health, nutrition, medications, sun exposure, and more.
+Others will need additional sessions.
+Each case is different and depends on a variety of factors such as the desired end result, depth and darkness of initial pigment, the color of initial pigment with relation to the desired end result, general skin and body health, nutrition, medications, sun exposure, and more.

-Removal Service Prices
+Tattoo Removal Service Prices

 - Initial Session: $150 (includes aftercare treatment)

 - Subsequent Sessions: $100